C2SP/C2SP/BLAKE3.md

 ## Appendix: Test Values

 We provide execution traces for simple examples of BLAKE3 hashing.
-More complex tests cases can be obtained from the [reference implementation] and its [test vectors].
+More complex test cases can be obtained from the [reference implementation] and its [test vectors].

 [reference implementation]: https://github.com/BLAKE3-team/BLAKE3/tree/master/reference_impl